pavel-demin/usb104-a7-notes/usb-interface.md

 To control, monitor and communicate with all parts of the applications, the following items are required:
 - configuration registers
 - status registers
-- AXI4-Stream ports
+- AXI4-Stream interfaces
-- BRAM ports
+- BRAM interfaces

 USB interface
 -----

-The USB interface consists of two 4 KB FIFO buffers and two AXI4-Stream ports.
+The USB interface consists of two 4 KB FIFO buffers and two AXI4-Stream interfaces.
 One of the FIFO buffers is used for data received from the computer and the other FIFO buffer is used for data to be sent to the computer.

 The corresponding Verilog code can be found in [cores/axis_usb_v1_0/axis_usb.v](https://github.com/pavel-demin/usb104-a7-notes/blob/master/cores/axis_usb_v1_0/axis_usb.v).

 Hub interface
 -----

-The hub interface consists of two AXI4-Stream ports used to communicate with the USB interface and all other required registers and ports connected to different parts of the applications.
+The hub interface consists of two AXI4-Stream interfaces used to communicate with the USB interface and all other required registers and interfaces connected to different parts of the applications.

 The corresponding Verilog code can be found in [cores/axis_hub_v1_0/axis_hub.v](https://github.com/pavel-demin/usb104-a7-notes/blob/master/cores/axis_hub_v1_0/axis_hub.v).